FabienDupontPro/fab-production/docs/from-junior-to-senior.md

 ![Producer Evolution Path](https://img.freepik.com/free-vector/hand-drawn-career-progression-concept_23-2149164015.jpg)

-The path from junior to senior producer isn't just about time served—it's about developing specific skills and avoiding common traps.
-Having made plenty of mistakes myself, I want to share what I've learned to help others grow faster.

-## Junior Producer Pitfalls

-When I look back at my early days, I see three mistakes that many new producers make:

-**1. Over-optimization**

-This happens when you focus too much on process instead of outcomes.
-You spend hours perfecting JIRA dashboards, creating detailed plans that need constant revision, or hunting for the perfect retrospective format.

-Instead, think about where the real value comes from and focus there.
-Consistently good execution beats occasional perfection every time.

-**2. The Switchboard Syndrome**

-Junior producers often become information hubs—taking in, storing, and passing along details without fully processing them.
-While knowing a lot is valuable, simply relaying information isn't enough.

-Make sure you understand what information means, who needs it, and how it impacts the project before passing it along.

-**3. The Golden Retriever Effect**

-Always being cheerful and cracking jokes can boost morale, but don't use positivity to paper over real problems.
-Learn to balance maintaining good spirits with addressing serious concerns.

-Take your team's problems seriously and know when to switch from lighthearted to focused.

-## Moving Beyond Reactive Mode

-Another common issue for junior producers is waiting to be told what to do.
-They don't drive topics, push for changes, or prevent problems proactively.

-When I was starting out, this frustrated me enormously.
-I'd ask senior producers, "How do I get better at this?" and they'd say, "It's just experience"—which wasn't helpful!

-While experience is indeed crucial, here are ways to accelerate your learning:

-**1. Learn from others' mistakes**

-Ask colleagues about their past errors or preventable problems.
-Join online communities where producers share experiences.
-(Benjamin Carcich's Building Better Games Discord is great for this!)

-**2. Read postmortems**

-Someone has likely made the same mistakes you're about to make.
-Game Developer (formerly Gamasutra) has an excellent collection of postmortems that reveal what went right and wrong on real projects.

-**3. Find a mentor**

-A more experienced producer can help you think through situations, explain their approach to similar problems, and provide valuable shortcuts based on their experience.

-## Setting Better Goals

-With each new fiscal year or project phase comes goal-setting.
-Using the SMART framework can help make your objectives more achievable:

-**Specific:** Review past feedback for actionable improvement areas.
-Vague goals like "be a better communicator" are harder to achieve than specific ones like "send clearer meeting agendas."

-**Measurable:** Find concrete ways to track progress.
-How many times will you do something?
-How long should it take?
-Measurement enables iteration and improvement.

-**Actionable:** Focus on what YOU can control, not what others decide.
-Place objectives within your circle of influence.

-**Relevant:** Consider how each goal improves you, your team, and your project.
-Make sure it matters in your current context.

-**Time-Based:** Set clear endpoints or milestones to gauge progress and create urgency.

-Additionally:
-- Establish regular review checkpoints with your manager
-- Create contingency plans for when situations change
-- Track progress consistently so you have evidence during reviews

-## Reflection Through Retrospectives

-Retrospectives are powerful tools for improvement when used correctly.
-Common retrospective mistakes include:

-**1. Changing formats too often**

-This breaks consistency and makes it harder to follow up on previous improvements.
-Experiment with formats, but stick with each one for several cycles before changing.

-**2. Taking on all improvements yourself**

-The retrospective is for the team, not just the producer.
-Everyone should contribute to improving processes.
-When producers shoulder all improvements, teams become passive about how work gets done.

-**3. Always hosting instead of participating**

-Rotate who hosts retrospectives so everyone, including you, can contribute.
-Retrospectives aren't complaint sessions directed at the producer—they're collaborative improvement opportunities.

-**4. Poor timing**

-Find the right frequency for your team.
-Too frequent, and improvements don't have time to take effect.
-Too infrequent, and problems fester.

-## Daily Habits of Excellent Producers

-The best producers I know share certain habits:

-**1. Play the game regularly**

-This keeps you connected to what players experience and helps you understand the impact of development decisions.

-**2. Focus on important, non-urgent topics**

-Block calendar time for these before they become urgent crises.

-**3. Maintain a live game mindset**

-Treat everything as if it's going into production immediately.
-This ensures high-quality work and thorough planning.

-**4. Stay connected to the team**

-Regular check-ins help maintain awareness of team morale and progress.

-**5. Turn stand-ups into mini planning sessions**

-Focus on the day ahead rather than just status updates.

-**6. Consider the impact of interruptions**

-Before disrupting someone's focus, ask if it can wait.
-Often, things aren't as urgent as they first appear.

-**7. Maintain a good to-do list**

-Whether paper or digital, keep a prioritized, frequently updated list of tasks.

-## Evolving Your Approach

-As you grow from junior to senior producer, your focus shifts from executing processes to shaping them, from following plans to creating them, and from handling information to generating insights.

-The most valuable producers aren't those who know the most about methodologies—they're the ones who help teams deliver great games while growing professionally and avoiding burnout.

-Remember that production is a craft like any other in game development.
-It takes practice, reflection, and continuous improvement to master.
-Be patient with yourself, learn from mistakes, and keep pushing to be better.
+# Going From Junior to Senior Producer

+Becoming a senior producer takes more than time.
+You need specific skills and must avoid common traps.
+I made plenty of mistakes on my way up, so let me save you some pain.

+## Junior Producer Traps

+Here are three mistakes most new producers make:

+**1. Loving process more than results**

+You spend hours making perfect JIRA boards, detailed plans nobody follows, or hunting for the ideal retrospective method.

+Focus on what creates real value instead.
+Good work done often beats perfect work done rarely.

+**2. Being a human router**

+Many junior producers just pass information around without thinking about it.
+They know a lot but add little value.

+Make sure you understand what info means and who truly needs it before sending it on.

+**3. Being too cheery**

+Always smiling and joking can lift spirits, but don't use good vibes to cover up real issues.

+Know when to stop the jokes and address serious problems head on.

+## Stop Waiting for Instructions

+Junior producers often sit around waiting to be told what to do.
+They don't drive topics, push for change, or prevent problems.

+When I was new, I asked senior producers how to get better.
+They just said, "It comes with experience."
+Not helpful!

+While experience matters, here's how to learn faster:

+**1. Steal others' experience**

+Ask teammates about their past mistakes.
+Join online producer groups where people share war stories.
+Benjamin Carcich's Building Better Games Discord has great discussions.

+**2. Read game postmortems**

+Someone has made your future mistakes already.
+Game Developer has tons of postmortems showing what went right and wrong on real projects.

+**3. Get a mentor**

+Find a seasoned producer who can show you the ropes, walk through tricky situations, and share shortcuts they learned the hard way.

+## Better Goals

+Use SMART goals to make real progress:

+**Specific:** Don't say "communicate better."
+Say "write clearer meeting agendas."

+**Measurable:** Track concrete numbers.
+How often?
+How much?
+How long?

+**Actionable:** Focus on what YOU control, not what depends on others.

+**Relevant:** Make sure each goal helps you, your team, and your project.

+**Time-Based:** Set clear deadlines to create urgency.

+Also:
+- Schedule regular check-ins with your boss
+- Have backup plans when things change
+- Keep evidence of your progress for review time

+## Make Retrospectives Work

+Retrospectives help teams improve when done right.
+Avoid these mistakes:

+**1. Changing format every time**

+Pick a format and stick with it for several sessions before trying something new.

+**2. Taking on all the work yourself**

+The whole team should fix process problems, not just you.
+When producers do all the fixing, teams stop caring about how work happens.

+**3. Always running the show**

+Take turns hosting so you can be a participant too.
+Retros aren't complaint sessions aimed at you, they're team improvement tools.

+**4. Bad timing**

+Find the right frequency.
+Too often means improvements don't have time to work.
+Too rare means problems fester.

+## Daily Habits of Great Producers

+The best producers I know do these things:

+**1. Play the game**

+Stay connected to the player experience.
+Know how development decisions affect the game.

+**2. Handle important but not urgent stuff**

+Block time for these tasks before they become emergencies.

+**3. Treat everything like it ships tomorrow**

+This ensures quality work and thorough planning.

+**4. Stay close to your team**

+Regular check-ins help you spot issues with morale and progress.

+**5. Make standups about planning**

+Focus on the day ahead, not just status reports.

+**6. Think before interrupting**

+Ask if it can wait before breaking someone's focus.
+Most things aren't truly urgent.

+**7. Keep a good task list**

+Whether paper or digital, maintain a current, prioritized list of what needs doing.

+## Growing Up

+As you move from junior to senior producer, you'll shift from following processes to creating them, from executing plans to building them, and from handling information to generating insights.

+Great producers don't just know about methodologies.
+They help teams deliver awesome games while growing skills and avoiding burnout.

+Production is a craft like any other in game development.
+It takes practice, reflection, and constant improvement.
+Be patient with yourself, learn from mistakes, and keep pushing to get better.

 #### [Home](./README.md)